Phenotype control and elimination of variables in Boolean networks: Conclusion

 \section{Conclusion}

 We performed an extensive analysis of the relationship between phenotype control and Boolean network reduction by component elimination.
 We provided examples that clarify that component elimination can disrupt control in most situations.
 We also observed that this reduction technique behaves better in relation to control strategies that work independently of the update scheme.
 In particular, we proved that, if the values fixed by the control strategy propagate through the network until the phenotype subspace is reached, then the same control strategy works in the reduced network (\cref{thm:propagation}).
 Vice versa, if a control strategy by value propagation exists in a reduced network, under the appropriate conditions (component being removed not fixed in the phenotype) a control strategy exists for the original network, although it might not necessarily work by propagating the fixed values (\cref{thm:perc-in-red,thm:perc-in-red-2}).
 In addition, we considered the elimination of components under stricter conditions, that is, when the component being eliminated is not regulated by regulators of its targets.
 Under this hypothesis, we demonstrated that minimal trap spaces are preserved by the reduction (\cref{thm:min-ts}), and thus their control in the original and reduced networks are also related (\cref{thm:min-ts-control}).
+Further work could address the preservation of other properties related to the global structure of trap spaces.

 We limited our analysis to the classical elimination of non-autoregulated components.
 Other types of reduction could be considered, for instance, elimination of negatively regulated components, which generalizes the elimination of components considered here \citep{schwieger2024reduction}.
 The analysis can be extended to other types of control, for example temporal control or control that acts on interactions \citep{su2020sequential,biane2018causal}.
 All models imply a trade-off between complexity and level of detail attained, while the consequences of simple differences in modelling choices are often difficult to predict.
 Given the popularity of the reduction method analysed here, these types of investigations can serve as useful references in the context of logical modelling.